| Tools | 32 min read

 Floyi teams can feed Clearscope output into the Floyi content brief generator to standardize briefs.
 This also helps when running a content brief tools comparison and documenting repeatable mapping and review rules for audits.

-You can run Keywords Explorer to export Search Volume, Clicks, Clicks per Search, Keyword Difficulty (KD), and SERP feature snapshots.
+Ahrefs is the go-to tool for keyword-level signals and backlink intelligence that shape reproducible briefs.
+As of November 2025, run Keywords Explorer to export Search Volume, Clicks, Clicks per Search, Keyword Difficulty (KD), and SERP feature snapshots.
 Run Site Explorer on top competitor URLs to pull referring domains, backlinks, URL Rating (UR), Domain Rating (DR), and anchor text.
 Use Content Explorer or Top Pages to estimate Traffic Potential.
 This setup supports brief automation for agencies and integration with Ahrefs workflows.

 Include these keyword metrics in every brief and explain how to read them: